Thomas J. Watson Library

-The Thomas J. Watson Library is the main research library of the Metropolitan Museum of Art, and supports the research activities of the museum staff, as well as outside researchers.
-It is located in the Met's main building, The Met Fifth Avenue.
+The Thomas J. Watson Library is the research library of the Metropolitan Museum of Art, located in the main building The Met Fifth Avenue.
+This library is not just home to extensive resources and materials on the decorative arts and architecture, but it also home to the many histories of art, with substantial holdings in modern European, ancient Egyptian, Greek, Roman, Asian, and Islamic art.

-Description
+The Watson Library is named after Thomas J. Watson, the former chairman and CEO of IBM from 1951 to 1956.
+In addition to funding the library building that bears his name, Thomas J. Watson also endowed a book purchase fund and financed early automation projects in New York.

+Departments

 Located on the first floor of the Met, the Watson Library can be visited without appointment.
-At the museum, each department also maintains its own internal library, most of which have materials that are requestable online through the Watson Library catalog.
+At the museum, each department also maintains its own internal library, most of which have materials that can be requested online through the Watson Library catalog.
 The collection is a closed-shelf reference library, and materials are not available for borrowing by the general public, but may be used in a secure reading room; some items may be borrowed by Met staffers.

+The Lita Annenberg Hazen and Joseph H. Hazen Center for Electronic Resources is the first of its kind in any art museum around the world.
+The Hazen Center offers an extensive electronic collection of scholarly materials that include indexes, encyclopedias, dictionaries, full-text journals, and databases.

 In addition, the Met hosts the Nolen Library on its ground floor, a collection of 10,000 items in an open-shelf, non-circulating collection intended for the general public, including children.
 The Nolen Library also includes a large collection of children's books, as well as specialized curriculum materials for educators.

-The Watson Library's collection contains approximately 900,000 volumes, including monographs and exhibition catalogs; over 11,000 periodical titles; and more than 125,000 auction and sale catalogs.
+The Watson Library's collection contains over 1,020,000 volumes, including monographs and exhibition catalogs; over 21,000 periodical titles; and more than 140,000 auction and sale catalogs.
 The library also includes a reference collection, a rare book collection, manuscript items, and vertical file collections.
 The library is accessible to anyone over 18, simply by registering online and providing a valid photo ID.
 Once a free account is set up, a researcher may issue reserve requests online, in advance of an on-site visit, and may also issue requests in person at the library.

 The library houses several display cases which are used for temporary exhibits of books and publications from its collections.
 Exhibits may focus on a single artist, an artistic movement, a publication medium or style, or any other topic of interest.
 Items which are on exhibit are clearly flagged in the online catalog as temporarily unavailable for use.